mikkokko/csgo_gc/README.md

 - Full Windows, Linux and macOS support
 - Functional lobbies
 - Dedicated server support
-- Functional server browser (only shows csgo_gc servers)
+- Functional server browser (only shows csgo_gc servers by default)
 - Networking using Steam's P2P interface

 ## Planned features
-- Rest of the core features (trade ups, souvenirs, StatTrak swaps...)
+- Rest of the core features (trade ups, souvenirs, storage units, StatTrak swaps...)

 I'm still looking for the **full** CS:GO Item Schema.
 If you have a relatively recent copy of it and are willing to share it, let me know!